Shawn Riggans

+Amateur career

 Riggans was born in Fort Lauderdale, Florida to John and Patricia Riggans.
 He played for St. Thomas Aquinas High School as a reserve player, in part to his small size, and upon entering college at Florida International University he was initially rejected from the team.
 After performing well during a subsequent opportunity he earned a spot on the roster.
-Receiving more experience following a transfer to Indian River Community College Riggans was noticed and drafted in the 24th round (706th overall) of the 2000 MLB Draft by the Tampa Bay Devil Rays.
+Receiving more experience following a transfer to Indian River Community College Riggans was noticed and drafted in the 24th round (706th overall) of the 2000 MLB draft by the Tampa Bay Devil Rays.

-Riggans' mother died while in need of a liver transplant in 2001.
-He would subsequently say a prayer to his mother during the national anthem prior to the start of each game.